Motivation Tips for Stay-at-Home Moms: 9 Habits That Actually Work

 Ephesians 3:23

 When we choose to see everything we do as service to God, even the little things are important.
-When you consider that what you’re doing matters, motivation might come a little easier!
+We aren’t working for a payday or a reward here on this earth.

 Share with your friends!